-Whether given through multilateral organizations or bilaterally state-to-state, factors such as oppressive autocratic regimes, corruption, political and economic instability and the lack of civil rights in the recipient countries coupled with cronyism, inflexibility, fragmentation, and lack of in-country knowledge on the part of donors all impede the effectiveness of aid.
+Whether aid is given through multilateral organizations or bilaterally state-to-state, factors such as oppressive autocratic regimes, corruption, political and economic instability and the lack of civil rights in the recipient countries coupled with cronyism, inflexibility, fragmentation, and lack of in-country knowledge on the part of donors all impede its effectiveness.

 Multilateral Aid – The UN, IMF and World Bank

 Today, approximately 75% of aid is bilateral—given from one single state to another.
 The remaining 25% is multilateral—given through institutions such as the World Bank or the United Nations agencies.
 Multilateral aid is considered less politically motivated, encouraging international cooperation rather than the strategic and commercial interest of donor countries.

 These institutions evolved from organizations originally created to contribute to post-war World War II reconstruction.
 The development work of the UN began with the United Nations Relief and Rehabilitation Agency (UNRRA) founded during the war, and the World Bank, or the International Bank for Reconstruction and Development, which provided loans for recovering Western European nations.

 Known collectively as the Bretton Woods Institutions, the International Monetary Fund (IMF) and the World Bank were founded by the delegates of 44 nations in July 1944 in order to support the economies of their member nations.
 The agreement between these states introduced an adjustable pegged foreign exchange rate system.
 Currencies were pegged to gold and later to the US dollar.